Salt-fingering in seasonally ice-covered lakes: Introduction

-Brine rejection in freshwater is complicated by a nonlinear equation of state.
+The rejection of salt from ice in inland water (with salinities $<24$ppt) is complicated by a nonlinear equation of state.
 Unlike seawater, freshwater systems have a temperature of maximum density above their freezing temperature \citep{chen_thermodynamic_1986}.
-This nonlinear temperature dependence enables lakes to \textit{reverse stratify} under ice, with colder-water (reaching the freezing temperature at the ice-water interface) above warmer water below.
-Despite this stable temperature stratification, \citet{bluteau_effects_2017} and \citet{olsthoorn_underice_2020} showed that once enough brine is rejected, double-diffusive plumes will form that transport salty water from the ice-water interface to the lake bottom.
-This type of double-diffusive salt-fingering has been shown to be complicated by the nonlinear equation of state \citep{ozgokmen_asymmetric_1998}.
-The present paper builds upon this previous work by performing a set of physical experiments to visualize the brine rejection-induced plumes.
+This nonlinear temperature dependence enables an \textit{inverse stratification} under ice, with colder-water above warmer water below.
+Despite this stable temperature stratification, sufficient cryoconcentration may lead to salt fingering, which is complicated by the nonlinear equation of state \citep{ozgokmen_asymmetric_1998}.
+Motivated by the work of \citet{bluteau_effects_2017}, \citet{olsthoorn_underice_2020} used numerical simulations to model these salt fingers and the resultant transport of salty water from the ice-water interface to the lake bottom.
+The present paper builds upon this previous work by performing a set of physical experiments to visualize the salt-exclusion-induced plumes.

+However, salt-fingers are not the only physical process responsible for transporting salts under ice. \citet{mortimer_convection_1958} discussed how bottom heat flux and sediment respiration can generate to gravity currents that transport heat and solutes to the deepest portion of the lake.
+Furthermore, \citet{macintyre_sediment_2018} showed that even when sediment heat fluxes are low, sediment respiration can be enough to form these gravity currents.
+Calculating the true sediment respiration rate depends upon the chemistry of a lake, but, assuming a similar chemistry to \citet{mortimer_convection_1958}, \citet{deshpande_oxygen_2015} estimated that for their field site, sediment respiration and cryoconcentration had similar contributions to the increase in under-ice conductivity.
+The laboratory experiments presented in this paper do not include the effects of sediment respiration and will focus on cryoconcentration.

 Our paper has three objectives.
 First, we will visualize the salt-plumes and demonstrate their structure.
 We believe that we are the first to have done so in freshwater laboratory experiments.
-Second, we will highlight that brine rejection can occur even at very-low salinity values, from which we suggest that these plumes will occur in most ice-covered lakes.
-At low salinity, these plumes do not obviously perturb the temperature stratification, explaining why field measurements have often failed to measure their occurrence.
-Third, we highlight the role that these salt-plumes play in transporting water from the ice-water interface to the bottom of a lake.
-We hypothesize that this may provide an important oxygen transport pathway in light of the recent observation of high phytoplankton concentrations under the lake ice \citep{hampton_ecology_2017,yang_mixing_2020}.
+Second, we will highlight that salt-finger formation can occur even at very-low salinity values, and suggest that these plumes will occur in most ice-covered lakes.
+At low salinity, these plumes do not obviously perturb the temperature stratification, explaining why field measurements have often failed to identify their occurrence.
+Third, we highlight the role that these salt-plumes play in transporting dissolved solutes from the ice-water interface to the bottom of a lake.